GWH Investors Have Opportunity - GuruFocus.com

 PR Newswire

 LOS ANGELES, Feb.
-8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).
+15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ESS Tech, Inc. ("ESS" or the "Company") (NYSE: GWH).

 Class Period: August 11, 2022 – December 7, 2022